adamwynne/twitter-api/README.md

 ##Leiningen

-_NOTE_ this library is fully tested under Clojure 1.3
+###NOTE: this library is fully tested under Clojure 1.3

 Just add the following to your project.clj file in the _dependencies_ section: